hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Cohabit

 Explanation:
-Live together
+Live together.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Compliant

 Explanation:
-To meet to rules or standards.
+To meet rules or standards.

 For citizens use:
-meet the rules
+Meet the rules.

 ### Conducted

 Explanation:
-Carried out
+Carried out.

 For citizens:
-Use with explanation
+Carried out.

 ### Consent order

 Explanation:
-If the applicant and respondent both agree on how to split their money and property and want to make it legally binding.
+An applicant and respondent in a divorce case may create a consent order to detail how their money and property will be distributed.
+The consent order must be agreed by a judge.

 For citizens:
 Use with explanation